jacob-grahn/jiber/packages/jiber-server/README.md

   // custom backend, check out jiber-db-redis for documentation
   db: jiberDbRedis,

-  // how often to save rooms to the db
+  // how often to save s to the db
   snapshotInterval: 5000, // five seconds

-  // how long to leave an inactive room in memory
+  // how long to leave an inactive  in memory
-  maxRoomAge: 3600000, // one hour
+  maxDocAge: 3600000, // one hour
 }
 ```